willseff/bendos/README.md

 An OS for LLM agents.

-bendos gives language models the primitives a real operating system gives programs: processes, memory, a filesystem, IPC, signals, capabilities, and a scheduler.
-Agents run autonomously inside a persistent daemon — no chat UI, no cloud, no human in the loop.
+bendos gives language models the primitives a real operating system gives programs: processes, a virtual filesystem, IPC, signals, capabilities, a scheduler, and a network stack.
+Agents run as persistent tasks inside a daemon — no chat UI, no human in the loop.

 ---